Keyclic/docs-en/technical.rst

 Request and response format
 ---------------------------

 The only type of content accepted by the Keyclic API is JSON.
-Your requests must contain the header :
+Requests must contain the header :

 .. code-block:: bash